plcacs/Verilabel/README.md

 ---

-## 📊 Reproducing Table 6: Baseline Model Evaluation
+### 4. Reproducing Table 6: Baseline Model Evaluation

-This artifact also contains CSV files and prediction results used for baseline model evaluation.
-See the `baseline/` folder for the relevant scripts and data.

-### 4. `Four_Models_Predictions.zip`

 Prediction results produced by four baseline models across three datasets and five random seeds.
 These results are used to reproduce the averaged baseline results reported in **Table 6**.